dgaydukov/cert-ocpjp11/files/ocpjp11.md

 But this approach is not thread save, cause a few thread may create instance at the same time.
 To make it thread-safe add `syncronized` keyword to `getInstance` method.
 The problem to make the whole method `syncronized` is that whenever it’s called it can be called only by one thread.
 We don’t want it, what we would like is to synchronize it the first time, all other times we would like just to return object.
 You can do this with so called `double-checked locking`.
 Notice we’ve also made instance as `volatile` just to prevent compiler to rearrange source code.
+Yet if we remove `volatile`, code would still be thread-safe, and only 1 instance would be created.
 ```java
 class LazySingleton {
     private static volatile LazySingleton instance;